AGPT rural pathway

-Becoming a rural or remote GP is a great choice if you want to be part of a community and make a real difference to people’s lives.
+Becoming a rural or remote GP is a great choice if you want to be part of a community and make a real difference.

 Rural General Practice can be challenging but it offers more variety, flexibility and lifestyle options than any other medical specialty, including:

 - access to additional skills training such as mental health, addiction medicine, paediatrics, anaesthetics, surgery and obstetrics;